Bactrian camel: Relationship to humans

-The Bactrian camel was domesticated circa ~4,500 BCE.
+The Bactrian camel was domesticated circa ~2,500 BCE.
 The dromedary is believed to have been domesticated between 4000 BCE and 2000 BCE in Arabia.
 As pack animals, these ungulates are virtually unsurpassed, able to carry 170–250 kg at a rate of 47 km per day, or 4 km/h over a period of four days.
 The species was a mainstay of transportation on the Silk Road.
+The Bactrian camel was an important aspect in human transportation, they were able to withstand harsh conditions, which made them ideal for long distance travel.
 Furthermore, Bactrian camels are frequently ridden, especially in desertified areas.
 In ancient Sindh, for example, Bactrian camels of two humps were initially used by the rich for riding.
 The camel was later brought to other areas such as Balochistan and Iran for the same purpose.

 Bactrian camels have been the focus of artwork throughout history.
 For example, westerners from the Tarim Basin and elsewhere were depicted in numerous ceramic figurines of the Chinese Tang dynasty (618–907).

 United States imports

-Bactrian camels were imported to the U.S. several times in the mid- to late 1800s, both by the U.S. military and by merchants and miners, looking for pack animals sturdier and hardier than horses and mules.
+Bactrian camels were imported to the U.S. several times in the mid- to late 19th century, both by the U.S. military and by merchants and miners, looking for pack animals sturdier and hardier than horses and mules.
 Although the camels met these needs, the United States Camel Corps was never considered much of a success.
 Having brought two shipments of fewer than 100 camels to the U.S., plans were made to import another 1,000, but the US Civil War interrupted this.
-Most surviving camels of these endeavors, both military and private, were merely turned loose to survive in the wild.
+Most surviving camels of these endeavors, both military and private, were turned loose to survive in the wild.
 As a result, small feral herds of Bactrian camels existed during the late 19th century in the southwest deserts of the United States.

+One United States Camel Corps camel was later sold to Ringling Brothers and was also in several early Hollywood films.